pauliacomi/pyGAPS/README.rst

   default to what the it considers a good practice.
 As examples: the standard units, pore size distribution methods and BET calculation limits.
 - **flexible**: While the defaults are there for a reason, you can override pretty much any parameter.
 Want to pass a custom adsorbate thickness function or use volumetric bases?
 Can do!
-- **transparency**: All code is well documented and open source.
+- **transparent**: All code is well documented and open source.
 There are no black boxes.

 In-depth explanations, examples and theory can be found in the `online documentation <https://pygaps.readthedocs.io/>`__.
 If you are familiar